1jour1vin

 Wine rated (2016 guide) 97-98/100 (Jonathan Choukroun Chicheportiche)

 The nose is aromatic, elegant, delicate, refined, precise, complex, and quite generous.
-It reveals notes of blackberry, blackcurrant, and violet, combined with subtle hints of plum, blueberry, spices, a touch of toast, licorice, and a hint of Sichuan pepper.
-The palate is fruity, elegant, smooth, balanced, precise and offers precision, a lovely tannic structure and a lovely creamy and slightly silky texture.
-On the palate, this wine expresses notes of blackberry cream and blackberry jam combined with subtle notes of toast, red fruit and coffee on the finish.
-The tannins are subtle, elegant, tight and slightly firm.
+It reveals notes of blackberry, blackcurrant, and violet, combined with subtle hints of plum, blueberry, and spices, as well as a touch of toast, licorice, and a hint of Sichuan pepper.
+On the palate, the wine is fruity, elegant, smooth, balanced, and precise, offering a lovely tannic structure as well as a rich, slightly silky texture.
+It reveals notes of blackberry cream and blackberry jam, combined with subtle hints of toast, red berries, and coffee in the finish.
+The tannins are fine, elegant, tight, and slightly firm.
 Good length and aromatic persistence.
-A beautiful harmony!
+A truly beautiful harmony!

 The Wine Cellar Insider - Jeff Leve